 Consider adding a pallet compost bin to your yard.
 It’s healthy for the environment, healthy for you.
 Even if you don’t have a garden to put it on, you can share your black gold with those who do.
-They will grab it from you like it’s candy!
+They will grab it from you like its candy!

-Pin and share our pallet compost bin to get others out to try DIY and get their green thumb on.
+In addition, pin and share our pallet compost bin to get others out to try DIY and get their green thumb on.

 Up next, this sweet piece is a sewing machine desk…or is it?
 See the AFTER HERE.